Topological Veech dichotomy and tessellations of the hyperbolic plane: Tessellation of the hyperbolic plane

 \section{Tessellation of the hyperbolic plane}

-Our goal now is to give the proofs of Theorem~\ref{thm:area:TC:bound} and Theorem~\ref{thm:ideal:tri:tess}.
-By Corollary~\ref{cor:db:cover:triangles}, we can replace $(M,\Sig)$ by its orienting double cover.
-Therefore, in this section we will suppose that $(M,\Sig)$ is a translation surface with marked points which satisfies the topological Veech dichotomy.
+Our goal now is to give the proofs of Theorem~\ref{thm:ideal:tri:tess} and Theorem~\ref{thm:area:TC:bound}.
+By Lemma~\ref{lm:blced:cov:same:tria}, we can replace $(M,\Sig)$ by its orienting cover.
+Therefore, throughout this section $(M,\Sig)$ is a translation surface with marked points.
+We also normalize (using the action of $\GL^+(2,\R)$ such that $\Aa(M)=1$.